A stealth-first co-op horror game where communication and noise control matter.

 Skip ifyou mainly want cleaner comms-driven tension rather than spectacle

-Pick PANICORE if your group wants short, intense runs where one bad call or one loud mistake can wreck the whole plan.
-Pick Content Warning if your group wants the easier yes, lighter fear, and faster laughter on the first night.
+Buy Content Warning first if your group wants the easier yes, lighter fear, and faster laughter on the first night.
+Buy PANICORE first if your group wants short, intense runs where one bad call or one loud mistake can wreck the whole plan.

 PANICORE is fear-first.Content Warning is social-chaos-first.Both games create memorable multiplayer stories quickly.
 Both can produce runs where one mistake changes everything.
 The difference is whether your group wants the story to come from panic and stealth pressure, or from funny public failure.